beansbeansbeans/starter_kit/README.md

 I think this is just going to be in the form of a JSON object, that I traverse and convert into a tree structure, much like I do in processArgument.js

+- Come up with a script that navigates through the fixed dataset that we'll have

 Critical questions vs other arguments:

 I don't think it's possible to collapse the notions of critical questions and other arguments.